bl-ake/relucent/README.md

 cplx.plot_cells(bound=10000).show()
 ```

-Given some input point, you could get a minimal H-representation of the polyhedron containing it like this:
+Given some input point, you could get a minimal H-representation of the polyhedral region containing it like this:
 ```
 import numpy as np

 input_point = np.random.random(network.input_shape)
 p = cplx.point2poly(input_point)
-print(p.halfspaces[p.shis, :])
+print(p.halfspaces[p.shis])
 ```
+Attributes like `p.halfspaces` (halfspaces of the form Ax + b <= 0, in format [A; b], induced by each neuron), `p.shis` (the indices of the non-redundant halfspaces), and `p.center` (the Chebyshev Center) are computed lazily.

 You could also check the average number of faces of all polyhedrons with:
 ```